w3f/General-Grants-Program/grants/speculative/rad-substrate-client.md

 We aim to make our client generic and reusable over the domain.
 This means that a different runtime implementation with different domain objects (transactions, state, events, errors) can use the same client infrastructure.
+We will write documentation and guides to make the client accessible to developers.

-### Milestone 3 — Documentation, user testing & performance improvements — 1 month — $15,000
+### Milestone 3 — User testing & advanced dApp functionality — 1 month — $15,000

-We aim to focus on documentation in order to improve the developer experience, as well as iterate over the core functionalities with more users beyond our team.
+We aim to learn from developers using the client what features and functionality they are missing most.
+A focus will be advanced dApp functionality and convenience, for example transaction monitoring.

 ## Future Plans

 We will continue maintaining and evolving the client based on the ecosystem's needs.
+We’ll expand the client to be usable with light clients.

 ## Additional Information